In no particular order, some thoughts on testing.

 Instead of a function

 Tests should be as reliable as possible.
 People should trust that a test failure means that the system is broken rather than the tests, even if that means throwing out much of your test suite.
+If a test seems to be intermittently failing, take the time to fix it rather than just running the tests again.

 Tests should be fast.